Infinite-Fountain/infinite-fountain/openai-files/octant-strategy/round 2/small-business-and-community-council.md

 5. **Pocket + Receipts → Votes**
    - **Free Pocket:** every resident gets a monthly allocation of votes (gasless QV).
-   - **Bonus Votes:** 1 vote per 1 USD spent on SB products/services; votes accrue in the app and attribute back to the origin handle.
+   - **Bonus Votes:** 1 vote per 1 USD spent on SB+CC products/services; votes accrue in the app and attribute back to the origin handle.

 6. **Pools & Payouts**
    The SB+CC manages a community pool funded by sales, sponsors, local partners, and platform matching.
 Top-voted content and quick wins receive **USDC micro-grants**; creators and Squad leads are paid on proof.